 Critical thinking skills- Foresters reach conclusions through sound logic and judgment.
 They decide how they can improve forest conditions and they must respond properly to the fire.

-Physical patience- Foresters are often steep and walking long distances in wooded areas.
+Physical patience- Foresters are often steep and walk long distances in wooded areas.
 Foresters often perform in all kinds of atmospheres, including extreme cold and heat.

 Decision-making skills- Foresters must utilize their skills and experience to determine whether their skills will affect the spread of the soil, forest land, and fire.